urbanautomaton/git-pair/README.markdown

     Switching authors:
-      git pair aa [bb]                   Where AA and BB are any abbreviation of an author's name.
+      git pair aa [bb]                   Where AA and BB are any initials or first/last name of an author.
 You can specify one or more authors.

     Current config:
          Author list: Adam McCrea
                       Jon Distad

       Current author: Jon Distad + Adam McCrea
-       Current email: devs+jd+am@edgecase.com
+       Current email: devs+jd+am@mynewsdesk.com

 ## How does it work?